LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 2018.06.28 by collamaf
 - Completed the new structure for Cerenkov calos: added all channels and implemented the differences between the 2 detectors

+2018.07.04 by collamaf
+- checked and fixed scoring for new Cerenkov channels

 `cp link.txt CMakeFiles/mainMCMC.dir/`